Ranked: the best potato chips of all time

 2. Ruffles

 In second place is this beloved potato chip brand, launched by Bernhardt Stahmer in Omaha, Nebraska in 1956.
 Today, Ruffles are the official chips of the NBA, so you know you're onto something good when you tuck into a pack.
-Cheddar and Sour Cream is America’s favorite flavor, but Ruffles is stocked worldwide; you can pick up a pack of Sour Cream ‘n Bacon in Canada, or serrano ham–flavored Jamón in Spain.
+Cheddar and Sour Cream is America’s favorite flavor, but Ruffles are stocked worldwide; you can pick up a pack of Sour Cream ‘n Bacon Ruffles in Canada (where All Dressed is another favorite), or serrano ham–flavored Jamón Ruffles in Spain.

 1. Cape Cod